-Credit lines: A maximum credit amount is set in each line; the client can therefore make use of this credit line during a certain period (usually between 12-24 months).
+Credit lines: A credit limit is set for each line; the client can make use of this credit line during a certain period (usually between 12-24 months).
 The main characteristics of the credit lines sub-pool are:

-- " At closing, the lines included in the definitive pool were drawn, on average, at a 72% level. - " The evolution of the average disposal level in the pool can change significantly over time. - " None of the lines in the pool can be renewed automatically (i.e. criteria applied is as tight as for firsttime origination).
-Nonetheless, once a line has matured, it will be removed from the pool even if renewed. - " One fifth of the sub-pool is linked to the Construction & Building sector. - " All the lines are unsecured.
+- " As of the audit date, the simple average utilization rate of the credit lines was 64%. - " The evolution of the average drawn percentage in the pool can change significantly over time. - " None of the lines in the pool can be renewed automatically (i.e. criteria applied is as tight as for firsttime origination).
+Nonetheless, once a line has matured, it will be removed from the pool even if renewed. - " For one sixth of this sub-pool, the borrower is active in the Construction & Building sector. - " All lines are unsecured.